 Custom-created by artist Barbara Wynder and People for Palmer Park, this bracelet looks great (filled with Palmer Park symbols, and the surrounding historic neighborhoods).
 It will help support our efforts to improve the park (a portion of each sale goes to People for Palmer Park!).
 Order your cuff by clicking the paypal button.
 Price: $55 if you pick up your Cuff (location in Palmer Woods, near Palmer Park) or $60 if you want it shipped.
 Email your address and directions to email@example.com or call 313-891-2514 after you have made your payment to arrange delivery.

 Palmer Park is comprised of 296 acres of lawns and historic woodlands, a public golf course, tennis courts, outdoor pool, hiking and biking trails, Lake Frances, a historic log cabin, and more.
 Located between 6 and 7 Mile Roads and west of Woodward Avenue in Detroit, it has been a treasured nature park and recreation site for more than 100 years.

 People for Palmer Park (PFPP) is an organization committed to the preservation, reinvention, and revitalization of Palmer Park, for the good of all.
 Our vision is to create an urban oasis, regional destination, and daily recreation site that will promote an active and healthy community.

 Our guiding values include preservation of park resources; restoration and preservation of the park’s history; equal benefit and access to the park; creation of a safe park environment; responsiveness to park users and the public; timeliness in our actions; and collaboration and cooperation with the city, community, and stakeholders.
-To read about our 25 Year Master Plan, click here.

-In May 2012, People for Palmer Park planted about 900 apple and fruit trees in the park, in several different areas of the park!
+In May 2012, People for Palmer Park planted about 700 apple and fruit trees in the park, in several different areas of the park!
 Read more.